 Different settings experience hypoxia on different time and space scales.
-Estuaries for example, are often subject to seasonal (on an annual basis) or episodic hypoxia and Azov seas encompass massive hypoxic regions.
-When the hypoxia is the result of eutrophication, active reductions in nutrient inputs can reverse low dissolved oxygen trends and reduce or eliminate hypoxia (Mee et al., 2005).
-Continental shelves receiving input from large rivers (e.g., Mississippi, Po, Rhine), or near large population centers, are bathed in nutrients from land, wastewater, or from atmospheric deposition.
-These coastal areas are likely to experience hypoxia during summer when high temperatures strengthen salinity stratification.
-In the Gulf of Mexico, this affects up to

-(Diaz and Rosenberg, 1995, 2001).
+Estuaries for example, are often subject to seasonal (on an annual basis) or episodic hypoxia (Diaz and Rosenberg, 1995, 2001).
 Sometimes hypoxia is localized within a specific tributary or in the shallow reaches of an estuary and affects only selected components of the benthic community.
+In shallow, well-mixed settings subject to nutrient loading, hypoxia may occur over diel cycles, with supersaturation resulting from primary production in daylight hours and anoxia resulting from heterotrophic respiration at night (Verity et al., 2006; Tyler et al., 2009).
 In contrast, enclosed seas are more likely to experience either permanent or long-term hypoxia over larger spatial scales.
-The Black, Baltic,

-- 22 000 km each summer, in waters mainly shallower than 45 m (Rabalais and Turner, 2001; Rabalais et al., 2007b).
-Outer shelves are subject to the influence of interannual - and decadal climate cycles as well as seasonal winds, through their effectsion on upwelling, downwelling and advection.
+The Black, Baltic, and Azov seas encompass massive hypoxic regions.
+When the hypoxia is the result of eutrophication, as on the Black Sea shelf, active reductions in nutrient inputs can reverse low dissolved oxygen trends and reduce or eliminate hypoxia (Mee et al., 2005).
+Continental shelves receiving input from large rivers (e.g. Mississippi, Po, Rhine), or near large population centers, are bathed in nutrients from land, wastewater, or from atmospheric deposition.
+These coastal areas are likely to experience hypoxia during summer when high temperatures strengthen salinity stratification.
+In the Gulf of Mexico, this affects up to $22\,000\,\text{km}^2$ each summer, in waters mainly shallower than 45 m (Rabalais and Turner, 2001; Rabalais et al., 2007b).
+Outer shelves are subject to the influence of interannual and decadal climate cycles as well as seasonal winds, through their effects on upwelling, downwelling and advection.
 On the Pakistan and West India margins there is a monsoon-driven seasonal shoaling of the oxygen minimum zone and additional development of inshore hypoxia (Naqvi et al., 2000, 2006; Brand and Griffiths, 2008).
-Similar conditions have developed in recent years on the Oregon inner shelf, although for dif- - ferent reasons (Grantham et al., 2004; Chan et al., 2007).
-On the Chile margin the inner shelves are seasonally hypoxic with low DO in austral summer (Sellanes et al., 2003).
+Similar conditions have developed in recent years on the Oregon inner shelf, although for different reasons (Grantham et al., 2004; Chan et al., 2008).
+On the Chile margin the inner shelves are seasonally hypoxic with low dissolved oxygen in austral summer (Sellanes et al., 2003).
 Outer shelves off Peru and Chile are subject to the pervasive influence of ENSO cycles.
 During normal and La Niña years production is high there and the regions below 100 m are permanently hypoxic.
-During El Niño events, strengthened influence from equatorial water masses oxygenates the shelf and deepens the upper boundary - of the OMZ off Peru (Helly and Levin, 2004), whereas El Niño causes a shoaling of the OMZ and oxygen depletion on the southern California shelf (McClatchie et al., 2009).
+During El Niño events, strengthened influence from equatorial water masses oxygenates the shelf and deepens the upper boundary of the OMZ off Peru (Helly and Levin, 2004), whereas El Niño causes a shoaling of the OMZ and oxygen depletion on the southern California shelf (McClatchie et al., 2009).